astronomer/docs/software/houston-api-examples.md

 :::

-The `upsertDeployment` mutation can be used to both create and update Deployments with all possible Deployment configurations.
+You can use the `upsertDeployment` mutation to both create and update Deployments with all possible Deployment configurations.
 If you query `upsertDeployment` without a `deploymentUuid`, the Houston API creates a new Deployment according to your specifications.
 If you specify an existing `deploymentUuid`, the Houston API updates the Deployment with that ID.
 All queries to create a Deployment require specifying a `workspaceUuid`.

 The following query creates a new Deployment in a custom namespace `test-new-dep` and configures a Deployment environment variable `AIRFLOW__CORE__COLORED_LOG_FORMAT`.